fungible-farm/dots/b00k/myco-chitin.md

         * selectively transparent (in some atomic configurations)
             * reported methods for making it transarent by remove opaque ligands
         * 2x strongr than aluminum, 6x stronger than steel strength to weight ratio in some atomic configurations

+In the past year I have become enamored with sustainable manufacturing processes incorporating lightweight (chitin-based) biopolymers with layered manufacturing to create integrated sensors, electrodes, or other ‘bio-mechatronics’ -- for use in combination with other doped substrates such as laser etched graphene or silicon.
+Chitin is similar to keratin and is a 100% renewable alternative to cellulose.
+Chitin is naturally white or transparent, water impermeable, highly elastic, insulative & fire-resistant building material.
+Chitin is well suited for a variety of applications such as replacing bakelite/plastics in PCB’s or binding cellulose or other nano-textiles (similar to epoxy resin) creating “smart fabrics”.
+My specific application of interest is developing structural batteries using layered manufacturing with carbon & graphene-based deposition (technically: structural ultra-capacitors that don’t degrade like batteries).

+Chitin, the etymology of the word means “shell”, the material made up of highly stable N-acetylglucosamine glucose bonds that are well suited for a plurality of applications such as aerospace.
+Chitin possesses properties that are 6x stronger than steel, 2x stronger than aluminum in strength to weight ratios comparisons.
+Chitin is well-positioned for lightweight robotic exoskeletons with material properties identical to those found on its namesake arthropods (crabs, mollusks, etc.).
+Chitin (or water-soluble chitosan) is commercially available from a limited number of companies using principally marine waste (stinky crab shells) and is apparently universally processed with environmentally disruptive hydrochloric acid making it suitable for my sustainability goals.
+Chitin can also be harvested from vetegal (mushroom) sources using a less popular enzymatic process known as ‘snailase’ which is not considered a ‘commercially viable’ alternative to hydrochloric acid.

+To facilitate this project above I am presently working on an apparatus to robotically extract the gastrointestinal juices of slugs which are enzymatically rather than using hydrochloric acid.
+Keep in mind you can cut a snail in half and it will become two snails so this model is very sustainable.